BIOS4020 – Methods in Molecular Biology and Biochemistry II

 After completing this course we expect your competence to include the following:

-- Know the theory for protein expression, purification, crystallisation, protein crystallography, UV-vis spectroscopy, CD spectroscopy, protein NMR, proteomics and mass spectrometry for the study of proteins.
+- Know the theory for protein expression, purification, crystallisation, protein crystallography, UV-vis spectroscopy, protein NMR, proteomics and mass spectrometry for the study of proteins.

 - Have knowledge about how you can use the methods described above for the study of proteins.